AudreyVersteegen/Capstone-LEGOLAS/README.md

 # Capstone-LEGOLAS

 ## Contributors
-This is a Capstone project at Loyola University Maryland.
+This is a CS 496 Capstone Project at Loyola University Maryland.
 #### Students:
 Clark, Brendan